-Things to Follow when Making ID Cards
+Things to Follow When Making

 Making good ID cards isn’t the easiest process in the world.
 This article has great tips and if you follow them while also planning far in advance, making ID cards can actually be a great and rewarding experience.

 When you are making ID cards for your organization, there are four things you should consider before you start the design process.
 These factors should be looked at regardless of the reason why you are creating the photo ID card.

 When deciding the orientation of the card, you must first think about what the card is being used for.
 If you want your cards to be worn at a specific event of a function, you may want to have a portrait card.
 If you want people to carry the card in their wallet, then it is probably best to choose a landscape card which would be more convenient for people carrying it around.
 Portrait is probably better if you want your staff to wear their ID on their jacket, with a lapel or with a lanyard.
 A portrait card hangs better than a landscape card because of the shape and gravity.